woundedfrog/170_practice_app/README.md

-This is a basic version of a game unit index.
+This is a game unit index.
-Version: .01
+Version: 1.8
+deschav2 merged